infobyte/faraday/CHANGELOG/current/activity_feed_doesnt_show_agent_data.md

-Add agent and executor data in Activity Feed
+Add agent and executor data to Activity Feed